Everything You Ever Wanted To Know About Chaga

 If the myriad of potential benefits wasn’t enough to get you interested in Chaga perhaps you will admire its functionality as a fire starter.
 Sometimes referred to as the tinder conk, Chaga was a critical resource in helping ancient peoples survive northern winters.
 Readily available in boreal forests, those living off the land would use the dry fungus to carry a smoldering coal from one camp to another, blowing the coal into a new fire each day.
 If your a flint and steel buff, you can use a thin slice of chaga to catch a spark from your flint pretty easy, as easy as char cloth.

 So it tastes good, it’s good for all kinds of ailments, a little goes a long way, and it can keep you warm through winters as a cup of tea and a fire starter.
-If you’d like to discover this amazing mushroom, keep your eyes up as you walk through a forest of birch in the winter time.
-If you don’t often find yourself walking through a birch forest in the winter time, you may also get some at untamedfeast.com/shop.
+If you’d like to discover this amazing mushroom, keep your eyes up as you walk through a forest of birch trees in the winter time.
+If you don’t often find yourself walking through a forest of birch trees in the winter time, you may also get some at untamedfeast.com/shop.

 Stamets, P. (2005).
 Mycelium running: how mushrooms can help save the world.
 Berkeley: Ten Speed Press.